Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an unregistered endUser, I want to display listed properties.
+As an unregistered person, I want to display listed properties.